 Swift Bundler provides a layer over the top of Swift Package Manager that turns built executables into distributable apps.
-The only setup required is a (git-friendly) configuration file.
+The only setup required is a (git-friendly) TOML configuration file.

 All of us know how frustrating it is when Xcode's syntax highlighting breaks, its auto complete stops working or it crashes and we can't do anything to fix it.